adnan0944/cs5590_Attack/CSRF/README.md

 To run this project, follow these steps:

-1. Clone this repository (`git clone https://github.com/auth0-blog/csrf-sample-app.git`)

-2. Move to the root folder of the project (`csrf-sample-app`) in your machine and install the dependencies by running the following command:
+1. Move to the root folder of the project (`CSRF`) in your machine and install the dependencies by running the following command:

    ```shell
    npm install
    ```

-3. To launch the web application, run the following command:
+2. To launch the web application, run the following command:

    ```shell
    npm start
    ```

-4. Point your browser to [http://localhost:3000](http://localhost:3000) to access the sample web app.
+3. Point your browser to [http://localhost:3000](http://localhost:3000) to access the sample web app.

-5. To launch the attacker website, run the following command:
+4. To launch the attacker website, run the following command:

    ```shell
    node attacker-server.js
    ```

-6. Point your browser to [http://localhost:4000](http://localhost:4000/) to access the attacker website
+5. Point your browser to [http://localhost:4000](http://localhost:4000/) to access the attacker website

-Please, read [Prevent Cross-Site Request Forgery (CSRF) Attacks](https://auth0.com/blog/cross-site-request-forgery-csrf/) to learn more about CSRF attacks and how to prevent them.